Stuffed Buttercup Squash

 Stuffed Buttercup Squash: Winter squash stuffed with wild rice pilaf, ideal vegan holiday main dish, or tasty side dish.

-I was inspired by the stuffed pepper recipe in Vegan Holiday Kitchen, and I decided to used the same Wild Rice Pilaf to stuff a beautiful buttercup squash.
+I was inspired by the stuffed pepper recipe in Vegan Holiday Kitchen, and I used the same Wild Rice Pilaf to stuff a beautiful buttercup squash.
 Kabocha squash works too.

 Pecans are festive and delicious in the stuffing, but walnuts are cheaper and more available, and will work just as well.